mission

 Somerville $132,572 $73,940 9.8

-Although our five target communities have similar household median incomes, Boston has the largest overall population, but also the largest percentage of residents living below a defined poverty line at 16.6% of residents according to the US Census Bureau.
-For example, the low income line can be defined as a family of four earning $32,649.
+Although our five target communities have similar household median incomes, Boston has the largest overall population, but also the largest percentage of residents living below a defined low income line at 16.6% of residents according to the US Census Bureau.
+For example, the low income line 1 can be defined as a family of four earning $32,649.

 We expect a fair number of low income residents to actually be undergraduate students who often have scholarships or external family support.
 While they are also a worthy population, as a publicly funded project we also want to make special efforts to attract low income families with children.
 Our goal is to ensure that we offer inclusive programming and services to residents across the income spectrum and that all visitors can enjoy our programming.